 Ever dreamed of entering the championship game at the World Series of Poker (WSOP), but don’t have the $10,000 buy-in?

-So far, nearly 40 poker rooms and casinos from Canada to California have joined Binion’s huge network of satellites to stage tournaments and other promotions that will send hundreds of players to the event.
+In dozens of poker rooms and casinos from Canada to California, players can compete in Binion’s huge network of satellites that will eventually send hundreds of players to the event.

 Regardless of the type of tournament or promotion, the Super Satellite invariably benefits through its association with the World Series of Poker.

-"It’s always an automatic and instant success for them," Fisher said.
+"It’s always an automatic and instant success for them," a WSOP official said.
 "Their card rooms are usually filled to capacity."

-In addition to the $10,000 No Limit Hold ”˜Em Championship Event, players competed in 34 other tournaments, including Seven Card Stud, Limit Hold ”˜Em, Omaha Hi-Lo, Razz, Pot Limit Omaha and Ace to Five Draw Lowball, to name a few.
+In addition to the $10,000 No Limit Hold ”˜Em Championship Event, players will compete for coveted gold bracelets in 34 other tournaments, including Seven Card Stud, Limit Hold ”˜Em, Omaha Hi-Lo, Razz, Pot Limit Omaha and Ace to Five Draw Lowball, to name a few.